Iliera should have died.

 “No no,” I said, stopping her.
 “You’re not well enough.
 I can go.
 I’ll take Flynn and Kelynve.
 We can be in and out before anyone even knows.”

 “You don’t understand,” Iliera said, sounding exhausted.
-“The fleet is leaving Kul Tiras soon to sail against the Horde survivors from Zan’dalar.
+“The fleet is leaving soon to sail against the Zinji survivors from the war.
 Who knows what damage she could do if she’s involved in some kind of plot against the Alliance!”

 “Okay, okay,” I assured her.
 “I will send a letter ahead to the Alliance envoy in Boralus Harbor.
 They’ll keep their eyes peeled.
 I promise, Iliera.
 We’ve got this.”

-Two days and one angry demon hunter later, I arrived aboard the Alliance flagship as it speedily sailed across the open ocean.
-It had taken a little work to strike a deal with the Kul Tiran tide-sages for their transport, but once they heard the details of Iliera’s attack they were eager to help.
-Iliera and Flynn had been instrumental in helping to unify the Kul Tirans, which I was quite proud to hear.
+Two days and one angry Yunai hunter later, I arrived aboard the Stonehaven flagship as it speedily sailed across the open ocean.
+It had taken a little work to strike a deal for their transport, but once they heard the details of Iliera’s attack they were eager to help.
+Iliera and Flynn had been instrumental in helping to push the Zinji back,. which I was quite proud to hear.
 Likewise, they all understood the gravity of the situation.
 Lady Evanor clearly had a plan.
-She knew, after traveling through time, to go straight to Kul Tiras.
+She knew, after traveling through time, to go straight to the fleet.
 Something else was at play here.

 Thankfully, I knew where she would be, and I decided he needed to find her… alone.